AkAbod/EAK-Bank/README.md

 ---

-## 🤝 Contributing
+## 🤝 Feedback

 This project is for academic purposes.
-Contributions and feedback are welcome!
+Please leave a feedback if you can, it will benefit me alot :)

 ---

-📧 Contact
+# 📧 Contact

 For suggestions, please reach via my GitHub account @AkAbod